-Between 1996 and 2017 I stayed regularly as a guest with the Chulakov family in Perm, Russia and enjoyed making photographs all the way.
+Between 1996 and 2017 I stayed regularly as a guest with the Chulakov family in Perm, Russia and made photographs all the way.

-Between 1996 and 2017 I stayed regularly as a guest with the Chulakov family in Perm, Russia and enjoyed making photographs all the way.
+Between 1996 and 2017 I stayed regularly as a guest with the Chulakov family in Perm, Russia and made photographs all the way.

 Whereas, with words, which story do I tell?